Joseph Parnes: Early years

 Parnes was born in 1946 in Iran to a Persian Jewish family.
 He is the fourth and youngest child.
 Both of his parents died when he was 12, leaving him on his own and forcing him to take on multiple jobs to support himself, including being a taxi driver.
 Parnes then emigrated to the U.S. to study electrical engineering at the University of Louisiana at Lafayette.
 There he struggled to support himself while in school, and found himself working and sleeping at nights at the local Catholic hospital in Lafayette, Louisiana.
 Once he graduated, he moved to New York City and began work at Western Electric, part of AT&T. The early 1970s were detrimental to the stock market, as a result of the Watergate scandal and the oil shortage.
 This is when Parnes found short positions to be an asset in developing a successful stock portfolio.

 Professional career

 In 1979, Parnes founded Technomart Investment Advisors, which develops custom accounts for both individual and institutional investors.
 He also created Shortex, a market letter which selects seven long and seven short positions.
 Parnes is currently president of the firm, directing all research, analysis, and corporate strategy.
 He is responsible for supplying the firm's private and institutional clients with actionable investment advice.
-He has experience across a broad array of industries, with a special focus on growth companies.
-Parnes' focus on short-selling has led to recent controversy with companies such as American Home Mortgage and Hansen Natural for his public declaration with the CEO on Bloomberg TV of impending devaluation.
+He has experience across an array of industries, with a special focus on growth companies.
+Parnes' focus on short-selling has led to controversy with companies such as American Home Mortgage and Hansen Natural for his public declaration with the CEO on Bloomberg TV of impending devaluation.